py-lama/shellama/README.md

 SheLLama includes a comprehensive suite of Ansible tests that verify the functionality of all API endpoints.
 These tests ensure that the service works correctly and can be integrated with other systems.

+#### Docker Testing Environment

+A Docker testing environment is available for testing SheLLama without requiring the actual services to be running:

 ```bash
 # Build and run all tests
 ./run_docker_tests.sh --build --run-tests